 Day 1 : Ho Chi Minh City - My Tho

-Depart Ho Chi Minh City in the afternoon on a scenic drive to the port of My Tho to embark the luxurious Mekong Navigator and settle into your elegant suite.
+Depart Ho Chi Minh City in the afternoon on a scenic drive to the port of My Tho in Mekong Delta to embark the luxurious Mekong Navigator and settle into your elegant suite.
 As your upstream journey commences towards Cai Be, experience our cordial hospitality on the Sun Deck at a welcome reception and introduction to our friendly and professional crew who will present a safety briefing.
 In the evening a “Mekong Delta” themed dinner offers a cultural and innovative introduction to Vietnamese cuisine.